rnpnr/omoidasu/README.md

 * `omoidasu`: creates a default `config` in the current directory.
 * `gencard`: creates a new card and associated directory for the specified deck and opens the front and back in an `$EDITOR`.
+* `deck2data`: converts the front and back of the card to the data format expected by oboerudata
 * `review`: ties all the programs together starts reviews on the specified decks
-* `card2html`: converts the front and back of the card to the format expected by oboeruhttp
 * `fetchcard`: takes the deck and id output by oboeru and finds the cards path
 * `nextcardid`: finds the next available id in a supplied deck file